• Recipe Box

 Pinterest image for Pressure Cooker Pot Roast

-Beef Pot Roast in a bowl with mashed caulflower
+close-up of Ninja Foodi Pot Roast with Gravy in a bowl with cauliflower mashed potatoes

 Cuts of Meat for Pot Roast

-One of the nice things about my pot roast recipe is it doesn’t require a specific cut of meat.
+One great thing about my easy pot roast recipe is it doesn’t require a specific cut of beef.
 In fact, I almost always buy the meat for my recipe based on what’s on sale.
-But, there are some cuts that are better for pot roasts:
+But, there are some cuts that are a great option for pot roasts:

 • Beef Chuck